ADA-research/Sparkle/Documentation/source/wrappers.md

 (pcs-file)=

-### Parameter configuration space (PCS) file
+## PCS file
-In order to use algorithm configuration, the algorithm configuration space must be specified in a PCS file.
+In order to use algorithm configuration, the algorithm configuration space must be specified in a PCS (Parameter configuration space) file.

 ```{note}
 See the {doc}`tutorial <tutorials>` page for a walk-through on how to perform configuration with Sparkle.